Mark-Phillipson/TalonCommandSearchExtension/README.md

 - **🎛️ Advanced Filtering**: Filter by application, mode, repository with real-time results
 - **📊 Repository Breakdown**: See command distribution across your repositories (community, personal, etc.)
 - **🎯 Multiple Search Scopes**:
-  - 🎪 Command Names Only (exact matches + intelligent list matching)
+  - 🎪 Command Names Only (spoken phrase matches only)
   - 📝 Scripts Only (code content search)
   - 🌐 All (comprehensive search across everything + list matching)
 - **🧠 Intelligent List Matching**: Search by list values to find commands that use them